Skip to main content

 Clustering longitudinal data with category theory for diabetic kidney disease.

-Mannone MC, Distefano V, Silvestri C, Poli I. CLADAG 2021: Book of abstracts and short papers.
+Mannone M, Distefano V, Silvestri C, Poli I. CLADAG 2021: Book of abstracts and short papers.

 Link to publication